Performance Tuning Guide¶

 # Deploy without aggregator if usage tracking not needed

-zae-limiter deploy --table-name rate_limits --no-aggregator
+zae-limiter deploy --name my-app --no-aggregator

 4. Switch to Provisioned at Scale¶